Abbyyuan01/FamilyTree-WebApp/README.md

 # GhostZen

 The project will create a web-based app to help family members to store their family artefacts including photos, documents, letters and etc. The project will be completed by Monday 28 October 2019.
-6 Modules of the app will include family artifacts management, account management, search, authentication, access level and message.
+3 Modules of the app will include family artifacts management,search, authentication.

-Team Members:
+Team Members

    |Name|ID|Email|
    | --- | --- | --- |